 A paragliding pilot died while the tourist under his care suffered injuries after their paraglider snapped in mid-air during a flight in Kalimpong, West Bengal.
-Indian tourist Gaurav Choudhary, who was using a selfie stick during the flight, captured the terrifying moment when they started plummeting to the ground after a harness strap of the glider broke midair.

 The pilot, identified as Nepalese Purushottam Timsina, was shown on the footage desperately grabbing hold on to Choudhary as they spun out of control.

 Reports indicate that the 22-year-old pilot’s actions might have shielded Choudhary and saved him from what appeared to be certain death.